KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Experiments

 \subsection{Overall Performance Comparison (RQ1)}

-Table \ref{tab6} presents the core results of our cross-architecture performance comparison.
-The findings unequivocally demonstrate that KScaNN not only bridges the performance gap between ARM and x86 for this demanding workload but consistently outperforms the most advanced baselines running on a top-tier x86 server.
-KScaNN achieves a speedup of 1.06x to 1.63x over the best-performing baseline on each respective dataset.
+Table \ref{tab6} presents the core results of our cross-architecture comparison.
+The findings demonstrate that KScaNN not only bridges the performance gap between ARM and x86 for this demanding workload but consistently outperforms the most advanced baselines running on a top-tier x86 server.
+KScaNN achieves a speedup ranging from 1.06$\times$ to 1.63$\times$ over the best baseline on each respective dataset.
+A detailed analysis reveals key insights into KScaNN's performance advantages: